vishesh-kumar-singh/PIXEL_PERSONA/Final_assignment/new-folder/README.md

 ---

 ## Project Overview
-This project builds a Convolutional Neural Network (CNN) to classify images of people into two categories: Female or Male.
+This project is a part of Winter Projects, 2024 by Institute Consulting group, IIT Kanpur.
+It builds a Convolutional Neural Network (CNN) to classify images of people into two categories: Female or Male.
+The model is built from scratch and we've not used any pre-trained models to achieve the result.

-## Requirements
+## Features
-To run this project, you need to install the following dependencies...
+- Gender detection of images in test dataset and measurement of accuracy of the model!
+- Gender detection using custom images that can be uploaded by the user!!
+- Live Gender detection using image captured by a user from their own webcam!!!

 ## Dataset
-The dataset used for training the model consists of images categorized into two folders: `Female` and `Male`.
+The kaggle dataset used for training and testing this model can be found [here](https://www.kaggle.com/datasets/yasserhessein/gender-dataset).

 ## Installation
 1. Clone the repository to your local machine...